 Day-to-day life brings a lot of stress and tension.
-You have workplace tension, relationship stress, anxiety, and other worries.
-It is important to rewind and reset every day to calm your mind and focus on essential things in life.
-While you might be thinking meditation is the key, you can start with simple breathing exercises like Nadi Shodhan.
+Therefore you have workplace tension, relationship stress, anxiety, and other worries.
+So it is important to rewind and reset every day to calm your mind and focus on essential things in life.
+While you might think meditation is the key, you can start with simple breathing exercises like Nadi Shodhan.

-Nadi Shodhan is a simple yet powerful breathing exercise that can help you hit the reset button in just five minutes.
+First, it is a simple yet powerful breathing exercise that can help you hit the reset button in five minutes.
 Whether you are prepping for a meeting, sitting for meditation, or sleeping, you can practise Nadi Shodhan anytime and anywhere.
 However, it is best to perform it on an empty stomach in the mornings to reap maximum benefits.

 This article will discuss Nadi Shodhan, its benefits, a step-by-step guide to do Nadi Shodhan, and precautions you need to take.

 Nadi Shodhan is a breathing exercise known as Anulom-Vilom pranayama or alternate nostril breathing.
 It is one of the basic breathing exercises practised in yoga and meditation sessions.
 Derived from the Sanskrit language, Nadi means subtle energy channels, and Shodhan means cleaning or purification.
 In simple terms, Nadi Shodhan refers to the ‘cleaning of energy channels’ or ‘clearing of channels of circulation.